 - Adrossan Harbour

 - Aylesbury Vale Parkway

 - Bromsgrove

 - Coleshill Parkway

 - Dunrobin Castle

+- Ebbsfleet International

 - Fishguard Harbour

 - Horwich Parkway

 - Prestwick International

 - Southend Airport

 - Stranraer Harbour

+- Stratford International

-- Warwick Parkway
+Warwick Parkway

-For further information relating to these stations please contact our Leasing Manager.
+For further information relating to these stations please contact our Head of Station and Depot Access.

-Section 5.3 describes these arrangements in more detail.
+Section 7.3.2.1 describes these arrangements in more detail.
 Distances between stations and other principal nodes, such as junctions, can be derived from Table A of the Sectional Appendix, see Section 3.3.1.
 Details about the maximum length of train that may be accommodated at a station can also be found in the Sectional Appendix.
 The exact table that carries this information differs by route publication.